auth0/docs/articles/monitoring/tracking-new-leads-in-salesforce-and-raplead.md

   - integrate-analytics
 ---

-# Track New Leads in Salesforce with TowerData-Augmented User Profiles
+# Track New Leads in Salesforce with TowerData-Enriched User Profiles

 Whenever a new user signs up with a website using any social credential, we want to: